-These day, WordPress is no longer blogging platform as we all use to see it to be.
-It’s a whole Content Management System (CMS) that allow users to create different kind of website using different WordPress plugins and themes.
+These days, WordPress is no longer a blogging platform as we all use to see it to be.
+It’s a whole Content Management System (CMS) that allows users to create a different kind of website using different WordPress plugins and themes.

 One of the big problems with WordPress, however, is its serious lack of native SEO.
 It has only basic SEO functionality, and the rest must be taken care of manually.

-There are many WordPress plugin out there that feature SEO functionalities which can help improve your WordPress website SEO but none of them will 100% of the optimization for your website.
+There are many WordPress plugin out there that feature SEO functionalities that can help improve your WordPress website SEO but none of them will 100% of the optimization for your website.

 In this post, as the title features Beginner Guide To WordPress SEO , I will be showing you the basics of SEO for your WordPress blog and how to ensure that your blog SEO foundation is properly set.